tkhquang/KCD2Tools/TPVToggle/README.md

 ToggleKey = 0x72

 ; First-person view keys (comma-separated, in hex)
-; Will always switch to first-person view when pressed ; Default keys are game menu keys that benefit from first-person view ; If set to empty (FPVKey = ), no first-person view keys will be monitored.
+; Always switch to first-person view when pressed.
+; Default keys are game menu keys that benefit from first-person view.
+; If set to empty (FPVKey = ), no first-person view keys will be monitored.
 ; 0x4D,0x50,0x49,0x4A,0x4E = M, P, I, J, N
 FPVKey = 0x4D,0x50,0x49,0x4A,0x4E

 ; Third-person view keys (comma-separated, in hex)
-; Will always switch to third-person view when pressed ; If set to empty (TPVKey = ), no third-person view keys will be monitored.
+; Always switch to third-person view when pressed.
+; If set to empty (TPVKey = ), no third-person view keys will be monitored.
 TPVKey =